SergioOyaga/OnlineGamesExamples/src/main/java/org/soyaga/examples/MadVirus/README.md

 ## Comment:
 This problem is just a guide that the user can follow to build its own problems.

 In this example, we didn't conduct an extensive optimization of the variables and constraints created.
-Nor the ACO parameters.
+Nor the GA parameters.
 Nevertheless, we were able to get in a pretty sort time the solutions for the scenario. :smirk_cat: